| Document Number | Revision Number | Revision Date |

 Single Models

-Afrikaans, Albanian, Amharic, Arabic, Armenian, Assamese, Azerbaijani, Bashkir, Basque, Belarusian, Bengali, Bosnian, Breton, Bulgarian, Burmese, Catalan, Chinese, Chinese (Mandarin), Croatian, Czech, Danish, Dutch, English, Estonian, Faroese, Farsi, Filipino, Finnish, Flemish, French, Galician, Georgian, German, Greek, Gujarati, Haitian Creole, Hawaiian, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Javanese, Kannada, Kashmiri, Kazakh, Khmer, Kirghiz, Korean, Kurdish (Kurmanji), Lao, Latin, Latvian, Lingala, Lithuanian, Luxembourgish, Macedonian, Malagasy, Malay, Malayalam, Maltese, Maori, Mandarin, Marathi, Mongolian, Nepali, Norwegian, Norwegian Nynorsk, Occitan, Oriya/Odia, Panjabi, Pashto, Persian, Polish, Portuguese, Pushto, Punjabi, Romanian, Russian, Sanskrit, Serbian, Shona, Sindhi, Sinhala, Slovak, Slovenian, Somali, Spanish, Sundanese, Swahili, Swedish, Tagalog, Tamil, Tatar, Telugu, Thai, Tibetan, Turkish, Turkmen, Ukrainian, Uighur, Urdu, Uzbek, Vietnamese, Welsh, Yiddish, Yoruba, Yue Chinese.
+Supported Languages: Afrikaans, Albanian, Amharic, Arabic, Armenian, Assamese, Azerbaijani, Bashkir, Basque, Belarusian, Bengali, Bosnian, Breton, Bulgarian, Burmese, Catalan, Mandarin Chinese, Cantonese, Croatian, Czech, Danish, Dutch, English, Estonian, Faroese, Persian, Filipino, Finnish, Flemish, French, Galician, Georgian, German, Greek, Gujarati, Haitian Creole, Hawaiian, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Javanese, Kannada, Kashmiri, Kazakh, Khmer, Kyrgyz, Korean, Kurdish (Kurmanji), Lao, Latin, Latvian, Lingala, Lithuanian, Luxembourgish, Macedonian, Malagasy, Malay, Malayalam, Maltese, Maori, Marathi, Mongolian, Nepali, Norwegian, Occitan, Odia, Punjabi, Pashto, Polish, Portuguese, Romanian, Russian, Sanskrit, Serbian, Shona, Sindhi, Sinhala, Slovak, Slovenian, Somali, Spanish, Sundanese, Swahili, Swedish, Tagalog, Tamil, Tatar, Telugu, Thai, Tibetan, Turkish, Turkmen, Ukrainian, Uighur, Urdu, Uzbek, Vietnamese, Welsh, Yiddish, Yoruba.

 Multilingual Models